 Certifications: CBT, TF-CBT

-Mariette Guidry is currently in the Master of Science program in Marriage and Family Therapy at Seattle Pacific University.
-She has a Bachelor’s degree from The University of Washington where she studied Sociology.
-Mariette has experience working with children, teens, adults, and individuals and is excited about engaging people in the process of positive change.
+Mariette has experience working with children, teens and adults.
+She can help individuals working through anxiety, depression, behavioral problems, life transitions, low self-esteem, or school and social issues, and she is excited about the prospect of engaging her clients in the process of positive change.
 She enjoys helping individuals and families resolve emotional and relational issues.253-460-7248 X 202

 Danielle Gonzales, LMFTA, Certified Play TherapistMA - Marriage and Family Therapy - Antioch University